Welcome to the Stoke Gabriel Community Land Trust

 What’s different about CLT housing?

 CLT housing pays close attention to local housing need, is innovative, built to high standards, uses environmentally sensitive designs, and is most importantly affordable.
-It gives priority to providing homes for local people which they can call their own for as long as they wish.
+It gives priority to providing homes for local people which they can call their home their own for as long as they wish.

 When people live in affordable homes positive things happen.
 Relieved from the stress of high rents, there is at last opportunity to save money, undertake education and training and to confidently get on with their lives, knowing they can stay in their local community.